abhiraj1027/hotel-odisej/README.md

 - **Z-Index Layered Layout**
   Title text and hero image layered beautifully with Tailwind’s `z-10`, `z-0`.

+- **> Set within the verdant pine and oak tree forest of Mljet National Park, Hotel Odisej Mljet comes alive with motion as you scroll.**

 ---

 ## 📱 Responsive Design